 IgM and IgG serologic testing, and viral culture, should all be performed on suspect mumps cases.
 False-positive indirect immunofluorescent antibody (IFA) results for mumps IgM antibody have been reported, particularly in persons who are infected with Epstein Barr Virus (EBV).
 Initial specimens for IgM and acute IgG should be drawn 4-7 days after onset of symptoms.
 In previously vaccinated persons, the expected rise in IgM antibody may be delayed or absent; therefore, healthcare providers should consider repeating initially negative IgM serologic tests at least 1 week after onset in previously vaccinated persons.
 Mumps is confirmed by viral culture of buccal swabs, throat swabs, urine, or spinal fluid specimens.
 Specimens for viral culture should be collected as soon as possible during the first 5 days of illness.

-- Note: For up to date infromation see: Mumps
+- Note: For up to date information see: Mumps

 - Go to full issue: Annual Summary of Communicable Diseases Reported to the Minnesota Department of Health, 2006